Brad Rasmussen, Unguided Caribou Hunt Report

 - Is there anything that the outfitter should do differently in your opinion?
 No

 - Will you book another trip with Outdoors International in the future?
-Yes, we requested some info on a bear hunt .
-Because I trust that Russ has do these hunt and that he will recommend only good hunts to his clients.
+Yes, we requested some info on a brown bear hunt.
+Because I trust that Russ will recommend only good hunts to his clients.

 After a long day of travel we arrived in Kotzebue, AK where we were meet by our outfitter.
 We drove around Kotzebue he showed us the site which consisted of a lot of shed type house covered with caribou and moose antlers and the town liquor store.
 Not much else to see there.
 We went to breakfast and waited for the skies to clear so we could fly in to the bush to start our caribou hunt.
 The fog finally cleared around noon so we loaded our gear into two small planes and flew into the bush.
 We flew about 70 out of town and saw moose, caribou and wolves on the way.
 We landed on a gravel bar surrounded by willow thickets on one side and pine forest on the other.
 We were excited as hell to get setup and go look around.
 All of the gear that was provided by the outfitter was quick and easy to set up.